model-checking/kani/rmc-docs/src/limitations.md

 ### Advanced features

-Advanced features (traits, types, etc.) from Rust have proven to particularly difficult to model.
-Even though the code handling these features has been reviewed in multiple occasions, we often find new corner cases that are not covered by RMC.
-We are especially interested in bug reports concerning these features, so please [file a bug report](https://github.com/model-checking/rmc/issues/new?assignees=&labels=bug&template=bug_report.md) if you are aware of one.
+The semantics around some advanced features (traits, types, etc.) from Rust are not formally defined which makes it harder to ensure that we can properly model all their use cases.
+We are particularly interested in bug reports concerning these features, so please [file a bug report](https://github.com/model-checking/rmc/issues/new?assignees=&labels=bug&template=bug_report.md) if you are aware of one.